wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 {% include l18n.html %}
 {% include _toc.html %}

-There is a massive amount of information about Azure.
+WARNING: There is a massive amount of information about Azure.
 YouTube videos and the <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">video certification courses</a> they promote only scratch the surface of all that is needed to get an enterprise up and running.
 Many demonstrate unsafe or inefficient practices (with inane examples).

+This article covers how to get started in Azure as the initial administrator of a global  enterprise.

 > PROTIP: Here, all in one page, are the <strong>hands-on</strong>, <a href="#Automation">automation</a> and OCM (Organizational Change Management) steps needed to build Azure for a <strong>whole global enterprise</strong> to minimize manual toil and add secure practices and mechanisms within workflows.

 {% include whatever.html %}

+## Enterprise Adoption Path

 <a target="_blank" href="https://youtu.be/lwReERW_Pqo"><img align="left" alt="youtube-1024x721.png" width="50" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1696234162/youtube-1024x721_ful6ky.png"><strong>Click here for a <strong>step-by-step</strong> 1-minute YouTube video</strong></a> (with no sound) about the <strong>sequence of work</strong> to setup a whole enterprise with Azure technologies in the cloud: